 - R < threshold ...
 Population is dying out

-Example "evo prison"
+Example "evo prison" in the multi-agent model

 The example setup “evo prison” shows that under the preset prisoner's dilemma, a stable C population can develop even from a pure D population.
 Under the same conditions, a game of chicken also leads to this result.This proves that structuring the population can not only preserve altruistic traits, but also that these traits can spread even in a population that was originally egotistical.